 We were wrong.
 So very wrong.

-75% of you wanted this Smoky, Garlicky Caesar salad recipe! - I mean.
+75% of you wanted this Vegan Caesar salad with chickpea croutons recipe! - I mean.
 WOW.

 75% of YOU, our readers want SALAD?
 Not chocolate?